 Containers are generally constructed of aluminum or steel with each container size and type built according to the same ISO specifications, regardless of where the container is manufactured.

 Shipping containers are available in a variety of types in addition to the standard dry cargo container often referred to as "special" equipment.
 These special containers include open end, open side, open top, half-height, flat rack, refrigerated (known as "reefer"), liquid bulk (tank), and modular all built to same exterior lengths and widths as the standard dry cargo containers.
-There are more than 17 million container units equating to more than 27 million TEU in the global container fleet.
+Containers in the global container fleet equate to more than 34 million TEU.

 Open tops are used for easy loading of cargo such as logs, machinery and odd sized goods.
 Flat racks can be used for boats, vehicles, machinery or industrial equipment.
 Open sides may be used for vegetables such as onions and potatoes.
 Tank containers transport many types of liquids such as chemicals, wine and vegetable oil.